Automotive industry in Mexico: Hyundai Motor Company

-Hyundai Motor México entered the Mexican market in 2014 with the Grand i10, Elantra, and the ix35.
+Hyundai Motors de México entered the Mexican market in 2014 with the Grand i10, Elantra, and the ix35.
 Soon afterwards, the Sonata joined the lineup.
-Prior to the introduction of the Hyundai brand for non-commercial vehicles, Hyundai passenger vehicles, light-duty cargo vans, and passenger vans were distributed by Chrysler de México, branded as Dodge.
+Prior to the introduction of the Hyundai brand for non-commercial vehicles, Hyundai passenger vehicles, light-duty cargo vans, and passenger vans were distributed by Chrysler de México, branded as Dodge until 2014.

-Isuzu Motors, Ltd.
+Isuzu

 Isuzu Motors de México started operations in November 2005, thanks to the Economic Partnership Agreement that had been signed by Mexico and Japan.
-Isuzu is the first Japanese commercial vehicle manufacturer to enter Mexico, and it is a joint venture between Isuzu Motors Limited (51%) and Mitsubishi Corporation (49%).
+Isuzu is the first Japanese commercial vehicle manufacturer to enter Mexico, and it is a joint venture between Isuzu (51%) and Mitsubishi Corporation (49%).
 The company started sales with the ELF in 3 different versions: ELF 300 with payload capacity of 3.4 tons, ELF 400 with a 4-ton payload and ELF 450 with a 4.5 ton capacity.
-Since then the brand has expanded throughout the country, as of 2008 has 27 dealers and will start assembly operations for the model ELF 600 in 2009.
+Since then the brand has expanded throughout the country, as of 2008 has 27 dealers and started assembly operations for the model ELF 600 in 2009.

-GM Mexico sold an Isuzu pick-up truck as the Chevrolet Luv, imported from Chile (GM Chile).
+GM de México sold an Isuzu pick-up truck as the Chevrolet Luv, imported from Chile (GM Chile).
 There was a Single Cab and a Crew Cab 4x2 model with a 2.3 cc Petrol engine.
 It was the first South American compact truck (before the Ford Ranger and Toyota Hilux from Argentina).